 The Apple Pencil can be used to create artwork like in Photoshop.
 It is ideal for digital arts and graphic design.
 You can use it to create any kind of art that you would normally use a mouse or tablet for.

 Then iPad Pro comes into play.
 The Apple Pencil can be paired with an iPad Pro, making it possible for you to create professional-level artwork like you would on a computer or phone.

 It is also an excellent way to create fancy eyedropper-based colour palettes that utilise the pressure sensitivity of the Apple Pencil.
 This feature helps artists to select colours and adjust them in real time as they use the digital pen tip.

 Which iPad should I get for Procreate drawing?

-The iPad you should choose for pro-level Procreate drawing is the iPad Pro due to it’s large display size and faster processing speed.
+The best iPad an artist can choose for pro-level Procreate drawing is the iPad Pro due to it’s large display size and faster processing speed.
 It also has more Ram (6GB) and additional features like face ID.
 If you’re running additional apps in addition to Procreate, then the iPad Pro is for you because it can handle more workload than the iPad air and mini.
 It has the most storage capacity out of any other iPad.

 Is Procreate worth buying an iPad for?

 Procreate is certainly worth buying an iPad for if you’re looking to create digital art on apple technology.
 It compares to Krita, Sketchbook and Adobe software quite well in terms of the level of Art you can create with it.
 Pro level art can be accomplished on the Procreate app for iPad.